nachbr91/react-exercise2/README.md

 - Clone this repo

-- Open it and start:
+- Open t and start:

   ```bash
   $ cd react-exercise